 The cat is out of the bag because the announcement is now on booksellers' websites.
-B&N and Amazon have even posted the entire new Introduction to Golden Gate Gardening 4th (30th Anniversary) Edition.
-It will be released on August 1, this summer.
+Barnes and Noble and Amazon have even posted the entire new Introduction to Golden Gate Gardening 4th (30th Anniversary) Edition.
+It will be released on August 15, this summer.
 The book has been updated throughout, with current information on plant varieties, seed and plant sources, resources, for gardeners, and suggested additional reading, There are also changes throughout to the latest information on gardening techniques, pest management, etc. The book has been updated to explain where we stand currently in the ongoing climate crisis.
 (While our change so far has not been as dramatic in terms of earlier springs as it has been in some Eastern locations, it has become more chaotic, leading to more severe drought and more frequent wildfires.
 It already has caused disruption of our fruit trees' annual cycle, and has led to heat inland spells too hot for plant growth!)

 This book has helped many gardeners get the most from our mediterranean climate.
 If you are concerned about drought, which we know will return despite this year's wet winter, you will be particularly interested in learning about growing food in the fall to spring season, which takes advantage of what rainfall we get, along with reduced sunlight, to grow many kinds of food, such as broccoli, lettuce, artichokes, and snap peas will little or no artificial watering.